Birmingham Scald Burn Injury Lawyers

 A scald burn, also called a water burn, happens when the skin comes in contact with a hot liquid, steam, or another similar substance.
 The injury can be superficial, only damaging the outer layer of the skin, or it can be severe and require surgery, skin grafts, and other treatment to repair the damage.

 This type of burn injury is common in young children.
 Most don’t understand the dangers of touching boiling water or a mug of freshly brewed coffee.
-According to statistics, 65 percent of hospitalizations of children four years old and younger are due to scald burns.
+According to statistics, 65 percent of hospitalizations of children four years old and younger are due to scalding burns.

 Adults can suffer scald burn injuries as well.
 Splashing grease while cooking, faulty household appliances, and other dangerous scenarios can result in scald burns.